Microfibrous Entrapped Sorbents (MFESs)

 MFESs allow sorption processes to occur with enhanced contacting efficiency and decreased pressure drop compared with traditional packed bed adsorption systems.

-Microfibrous entrapment of the sorbent particles offers a solution to achieve enhanced adsorption kinetics (contacting efficiency) and a low pressure drop.
-The highly porous nature of MFESs allows the microfibrous beds to have 1/8 to 1/2 the pressure drop of a packed bed made of the entrapped particles.
+Microfibrous entrapment of the sorbent particles offers a solution to achieve enhanced adsorption kinetics (contacting efficiency) and low pressure drop.
+The highly porous nature of MFESs allows the microfibrous beds to have 1/8 to 1/2 the pressure drop of a packed bed made of the entraped particles.
 Furthermore, the micron-diameter fibers dominate the flow pattern producing a uniform-velocity flow profile with no channeling.
-MFESs have lower volumetric saturation capacity than traditonal packed sorbent beds because they have lower volumetric sorbent loadings (MFES:0-35% vs. PB:60-70%).
+MFESs have lower volumetric saturation capacity than traditional packed sorbent beds because they have lower volumetric sorbent loadings (MFES: 0-35% vs PB: 60-70%).
 This decrease in capacity, however, is overcome with their enhanced adsorption efficiency and lower pressure drop.
 This allows them to be especially useful as a polishing layer on a traditional packed bed, allowing the capacity of the packed bed and effective contacting of the MFES to be utilized simultaneously, as shown below.

 MFES-containing Composite Bed